noop-inc/documentation/src/content/docs/amazon-s3.md

 ## Usage

-To create an S3 bucket on Noop, add it to your Application Manifest (app.yml) under the resources property.
+To create an S3 bucket on Noop, add it to your Application Blueprint (blueprint.yaml) under the resources property.
 Specify the type as \`s3\` and include an alphanumeric name.
 The name is used to reference the resource from Application Components.

-Here’s a complete app.yml example:
+Here’s a complete blueprint.yaml example:

 ```
 components: